reinhardh/dna_rs_coding/README.md

 The input can be a fastq file.
 In that case provide a fastq file as input as follows:
 1. Decoding:

-	`./texttodna --k=12000 --nuss=9 --K=25 --N=28  --decode --numblocks=3 --fastq_infile=../data/reads.fastq --primer_length=0 --output=../data/paper_recovered.pdf`
+	`./texttodna --k=12000 --decode --numblocks=1 --fastq_infile=../data/reads.fastq  --output=../data/paper_recovered.pdf`

-Here, primer_length specifies how long the primer is and does not consider that part of the sequence.
 Use the flag --reverse if the reads are in reverse complement form.

 Installation
 ============